Back to the SU Tournament

 Speaking Events, you can do on Friday (3 rounds online) or Sunday (3 rounds in person).

-Yes but we STRONGLY ENCOURAGE parents of 3rd and 4th graders to remain with their child at Seattle University.
+Yes but we EXPECT parents of 3rd and 4th graders to remain with their child at Seattle University.

 We’ll have a staff